Operation Shenandoah II: Operation

 During the first weeks of the operation, the 1st and 3rd Brigades, 1st Division secured Highway 13 between Lai Khê and Chơn Thành District.
 These forces also swept the Long Nguyen Secret Zone, situated between Highway 13 and the Michelin Rubber Plantation about 56 km northwest of Saigon, in Binh Duong Province.

-On 29 September, MG John H. Hay ordered the 1st Brigade with the 1st Battalion, 2nd Infantry Regiment and the 1st Battalion, 28th Infantry Regiment into the north of the Zone.
-On 30 September, the 3rd Brigade with the 2/2nd Infantry and the 2/28th Infantry were ordered into the southern half of the Zone.
-During the first days sweeping the Zone the U.S. forces made little contact with the VC.
+On 29 September, MG John H. Hay ordered the 1st Brigade (1st Battalion, 2nd Infantry Regiment and 1st Battalion, 28th Infantry Regiment) into the northern part of the Zone.
+On 30 September, the 3rd Brigade (2/2nd Infantry and 2/28th Infantry) was ordered into the southern half of the Zone.
+Initially the U.S. forces made little contact with the VC.
 On 2 October, an Army of the Republic of Vietnam (ARVN) unit operating east of Highway 13 near Chơn Thành engaged a large VC formation and took heavy casualties.
 Documents found on the dead indicated they had clashed with a battalion-sized unit from the VC 272nd Regiment, sent to attack Chơn Thành in order to cover the movement of the 271st Regiment into the Long Nguyen area.

 On 4 October the 1/2d Infantry engaged a VC company 9 km southwest of Chơn Thành, killing 12 before the VC withdrew to the west.
 To pursue the retreating VC, the 1st Battalion, 18th Infantry Regiment was instructed to conduct an air-assault into a clearing located about 2 km west of the 1/2nd Infantry, in order to block enemy troops.
-The 1/18th Infantry landed unopposed, and they immediately set up their standard field position with wire entanglements to protect the base.
+The 1/18th Infantry landed unopposed, and they immediately set up a standard field position with wire entanglements to protect the base.
 On 6 October, the 1/18th Infantry's position was hit by VC mortar fire causing little damage.
 At 18:00 it began to rain and an hour later the VC started attacking the perimeter from different directions, but the attack was repulsed with the support of artillery and mortar fire.
-By midnight the fight was over, U.S. casualties were 5 killed and 4 wounded.
-Three weeks later a captured VC soldier from the 2nd Battalion, 271st Regiment, revealed that his unit lost 59 killed and 56 wounded in the attack.
+By midnight the fight was over.
+U.S. casualties were 5 killed and 4 wounded.
+Three weeks later a captured VC soldier from the 2nd Battalion, 271st Regiment, claimed that his unit lost 59 killed and 56 wounded in the attack.